vicharanashala/agrichat-annam/README.md

 ChromaDB path errors:
 Use absolute paths if needed, especially on Windows.

-Memory errors:
-Use smaller models (gemma:2b, tinyllama) if RAM is limited.

 Contributing
 Fork the repo, make changes, and submit a pull request.

-For new datasets, place your CSV in data/ and update the database using the build script.

-License